open-webui/open-webui/location/setup/README.md

 [http://localhost:8080](http://localhost:8080)

-Now you can build to apply changes from "src".
+Now you can build to apply changes from "src" and "backup".

 	npm run build